-Date of inspection: 24 September 2024
+Date of inspection: 20 February 2025

-The table below includes any immediate non-compliance concerns about patient safety identified during the inspection where we require the service to complete an immediate improvement plan telling us about the urgent actions they are taking.
+The table below includes any immediate concerns about patient safety identified during the inspection where we require the service to complete an immediate improvement plan telling us about the urgent actions they are taking.

-Ris k/finding/issue Improvement needed Standard / Regulation Service action Responsible officer Timescale 1.
-No immediate improvement plan was required for this inspection.
+Risk/finding/issue Improvement needed Standard / Regulation Service action Responsible officer Timescale 1.
+No non-compliance issues were identified.